Uniswap/docs/SDK_versioned_docs/version-3.0.0/guides/04-adding-removing-liquidity.md

 title: Minting, Adding, and Removing Liquidity
 ---

-In this guide, we will go through the actions of setting up the calldata for minting a position, adding liquidity to a pool, and removing from a pool.
+In this guide, we will go through the actions of setting up the calldata for minting a position, adding liquidity to a pool, and removing liquidity from a pool.
 We will walk through the parameters required for each of these actions and give relevant examples.
 Note that this guide builds off of the previous guide [how to create a pool](https://docs.uniswap.org/sdk/guides/creating-a-pool) so be sure to look over that first.

 ## Overview

-The steps we will be taking throughout the following guide are:
+An overview of the actions in the full guide are as follows:
-    1. Setting up our pool instance.
+    1. Set up the pool instance.
 This follows the same structure as the previous guide, so we won't go into detail of this below.
-Refer to [Creating a Pool Instance](https://docs.uniswap.org/sdk/guides/creating-a-pool) for more or you can look at the full example here.
-(LINK_TO_GITHUB)
+Refer to [Creating a Pool Instance](https://docs.uniswap.org/sdk/guides/creating-a-pool) for more or you can look at the full example [here](https://github.com/Uniswap/uniswap-docs/blob/main/sdk-examples/AddAndRemoveLiquidity.tsx).
-    2. Creating a position.
+    2. Create a position.
-    3. Constructing the calldata for minting a position
+    3. Construct the calldata for minting a position.
-    4. Constructing the calldata for adding to a position
+    4. Construct the calldata for adding to a position.
-    5. Constructing the calldata for removing from a position
+    5. Construct the calldata for removing from a position.

 ## Setting up the pool